jooby-dev/jooby-docs/docs/analog/parameter-types.md

 | `1`  | `uint8` | [newest send first](#newest-send-first)                         |

 #### **qos**
-QoS is used to publish.
-In the case of QoS `0`.
-Data delivered in case if broker connection is established. in case qos1/2 Data delivered in case if message published to broker successful The default value is QOS1.
-Default value is `1`.
+In the case of QoS `0`, data is delivered only if the broker connection is established.
+For QoS `1` or `2`, data is delivered when the message is successfully published to the broker.
+The default QoS value is `1`.

 #### **retain**
 use the retain flag when publishing (default value is `0`)